ginguan/ginguan/README.md

 ## Project Done ##

-***•	Employee App: a mobile application that allows a company to store details on an employee information such as name,position,salary,picture, etc. includes camera access, uploading images, redux.
+***•	Employee App: a mobile application that allows a company to store details on an employee information such as name, position, salary, picture, etc. includes camera access, images upload, redux.
 Using React Native, Nodejs and express.js and mongoDB***

 ***•	Youbube Clone App: a mobile application that allows user to make clone of youtube app using youtube api. includes how to add dark mode, toggle button to toggle theme, redux.
 Using React Native***